-"Farm coded renter" - A farm is coded renter when no land is owned and/or the real estate inventory = 0.
+"Farm coded renter" - A farm is coded renter when no tillable land is owned or the real estate inventory at end year = 0.

-"Farm coded cash-crop" - A farm is coded cash-crop when crop receipts and government receipts total more than 10 percent of milk receipts.
+"Farm coded cash-crop" - A farm is coded dairy-cash crop when cash crop sales amounted to more than 10 percent of accrual milk sales.